nicholasrobertm/Tutorials/Ruby/01/README.md

 For your systems specific instructions on how to install ruby see the [Ruby Documentation](https://www.ruby-lang.org/en/documentation/installation/)

-I'd recommend either using __rvm or rbenv__, they will make your life much easier going forward.
+I'd recommend either using __rvm or rbenv__, they will make your life much easier going forward, these tutorials specifically will use rbenv.

 Once you've got ruby installed, to test that it's working try running the `hello_world.rb` found in this directory.